Statement of Purpose and Philosophy

 At the time the Company becomes aware of a person’s status as a beneficial owner of more than 5% of any class of the Company’s voting securities, and annually thereafter for so long as such ownership status is maintained, the Legal Department shall request (a) if the person is an individual, the same information as is requested of directors and executive officers under this policy and (b) if the person is a firm, corporation or other entity, a list of the principals or executive officers of the firm, corporation or entity.

-As necessary, the Committee shall review approved Related Person Transactions on a periodic basis throughout the duration of the transaction to ensure that the transactions remain in the best interests of the Company.
+The Committee shall review approved Related Person Transactions on a periodic basis throughout the duration of the transactions to ensure that such transactions remain in, or not inconsistent with, the best interests of the Company.
 The Committee may, in its discretion, engage outside counsel to review certain Related Person Transactions.
-In addition, the Committee may request that the full Board of Directors consider the approval or ratification of Related Person Transactions if it deems advisable.
+In addition, the Committee may request that the full Board of Directors consider the approval or prohibition of Related Person Transactions if it deems advisable.